 - Gold pipe cleaner

 - Red pom poms

-Glue pieces of your gold pipe cleaner on the felt Christmas tree.
-This is used for tinsel, so have your preschoolers work their magic to make their tree glisten.
+Glue pieces of your gold pipe cleaner onto the felt Christmas tree.
+This is the tinsel, so have your preschoolers work their magic to make their tree glisten.

-Next, have your preschoolers attach the red and green pom poms and glitter stickers onto the felt Christmas tree.
-These will be used as Christmas ornaments.
+Next, preschoolers will attach the red and green pom poms and glitter stickers onto the felt Christmas tree.
+These are the (indestructible) Christmas ornaments.

-If you can find felt ornaments that’s even better because felt sticks to felt and the kids can have their own felt Christmas tree to rearrange the decorations on as many times as they desire.
+If you can find felt ornaments, that’s even better, because felt sticks to felt.
+Your students can have their own felt Christmas trees to rearrange the decorations on as many times as they desire.